Our first stop in El Salvador was Suchitoto, a town that absolutely embodies the resilient, independent, and proud soul of the country.

 They don’t call Hotel Los Almendros de San Lorenzo one of the best hotels in El Salvador for nothing.
-Huge rooms in a meticulously restored house, an eclectic art collection, lovely pool, great restaurant and fascinating hosts (one is a Frenchman who left his job in Paris, the other a former ambassador from El Salvador who retired from service) are just a start.
-Their new detached and super private room is called El Nido (the nest) and it’s got its own plunge pool.
-Talk about unexpected luxe.
+Huge rooms in a meticulously restored house, an eclectic art collection, lovely pool, great restaurant, and fascinating hosts (one is a Frenchman who left his job in Paris, the other a former ambassador from El Salvador who retired from service) are just a start.
+Their detached and super private room is called El Nido (The Nest) and it’s got its own plunge pool.

 Nothing comes close to Los Almendros, but there are other good hotel options in Suchi.
-We stayed at Villas Balanza which has five rooms in a house down a very steep hill toward the lake.
+We stayed at Villa Balanza which has five rooms in a house locateddown a very steep hill toward the lake.
 Two rooms have private bathrooms but we opted for one of the three upstairs rooms that share a bathroom but have awesome views of Lake Suchitlán.
-For US$20 a night it was great and gets bonus points for good WiFi and a big kitchen for guests to use.
+For US$20 a night it was great and gets bonus points for good Wi-Fi and a big kitchen for guests to use.

 The newest accommodation in town belongs to Miguel Huezo, owner of Suchitoto Tours and a wealth of information and assistance about all of his beloved El Salvador.
-Miguel just opened Hostal Juan Palancapa with two private rooms with hand-carved wooden beds, ceiling fans, private bathrooms with hot water and broadband wifi (US$25 single; US$40 double including full breakfast).
-A camping deck, with views over Lake Suchitlán, is nearly complete and will have four tent spots with shared bathrooms and showers ($10 per tent including full breakfast).
+Miguel just opened Hostal Juan Palancapa with two private rooms with hand-carved wooden beds, ceiling fans, private bathrooms with hot water, and broadband Wi-Fi (US$25 single; US$40 double including full breakfast).
+A camping deck, with views over Lake Suchitlán, is nearly complete and will have four tent spots with shared bathrooms and showers (US$10 per tent including full breakfast).
 Look for Hostal Juan Palancapa a few doors down from restaurant Fonda El Mirador.

 Warning: most of the hostels in Suchi are pretty skanky.
 A fellow traveler who is not usually very picky about where he sleeps was rightfully put off by the leaky roof and rats in his room.

-Our thanks to Miguel Huezo for taking us to Guazapa Café about two miles (four kilometers) out of town.
-Lush grounds, great service, awesome food (including rarely seen treats like grilled vegetables) and fairly reasonable prices (US$7 to US$13) for some of the best grilled meat we’ve had.
+Our thanks to Miguel Huezo for taking us to Guazapa Café about2 miles (4 kilometers) out of town.
+Lush grounds, great service, awesome food (including rarely seen treats like grilled vegetables), and fairly reasonable prices (US$7 to US$13) for some of the best grilled meat we’ve had.
 Sadly, they were out of their famous coffee flan when we were there.

-You can feel good about your meal at Pajaro Flor, a comedor run by a local women’s cooperative.
-Lunch is cheap and delicious–just be sure to arrive by 12:30.
-They run out of their home made meats, vegetables, soups and rice early.
+You can feel good about your meal at Pajaro Flor which is run by a local women’s cooperative.
+Lunch is cheap and delicious, just be sure to arrive by 12:30 pm.
+They run out of their home made meats, vegetables, soups, and rice early.

 Somehow we never quite got around to trying a dish called Gallo en Chicha which is chicken marinated in a corn-based fermented liquid.
 We are assured that is more delicious than we just made it sound.
 Thanks to our friend Marite, we did try a local delicacy called nuegados con chilate.